appdev-lessons/getting-started-with-scaffolds/content.md

 ```

 <div class="bg-red-100 py-1 px-5" markdown="1">
-Note, in the walkthrough video, I get an error message in the browser.
-You won't see this error due to some Rails 7 updates.
-But nevertheless follow along with the next section to add the authenticity token to your POST request!
+Note, you will _only see this error_ if you added the `data-turbo="false"` to the form attributes.
 </div>

 ## HTTP POST authenticity